karimtarek0000/karma-e-commerce/README.md

 ### Karma e-commerce Full stack (MEVN Stack) [backend with Node.js](https://github.com/karimtarek0000/karma-e-commerce-backend)

-#### Usage

 - Nuxt Vue with typescript
 - Pina for state management
 - Tailwind CSS
 - Formkit for validation
+- Hybrid renders for pages (CSR - SSR - SSG - ISR)
+- Parts from UI render depend on device, Desktop or (mobile - tablet)
+- Optimice image with Nuxt-image

 #### Features

-- **Authentication**
+- **Authentication pages**
+  - (Signin (SSG) / Signup (SSG) / Forget-password / reset-password)
     1. You can user signup with an email after that user will receive an email to verify his account when clicked on `click her to confirm you email` button in `email` will redirect to the site to click on `verify` button then you can now signin
     2. If user try signup with `email` already exist with showing alert `this email already exist`
-  3. You can user sign in by `email` or with his `Google account` (Google not approved yet to working on production)
+    3. You can user sign in by `email` or with his `Google account`
     4. If user clicked on `forget password` will redirect to page `enter email` if this email exist will receive email to reset the password now user you can clicked on `reset password` after that redirect to the page to enter `new password`
         _Note_ this email valid till 1 hour only
     5. You can user rest of his `password` he will receive an `email` and after that, he can change his `password` safely
     6. The token for the session will refresh whether on both the Client and the Server side
     7. Middleware will handle guard for specific pages, after the user signin on to our site he will not be able to navigate to the auth page again

+##

+- **Home page (SSG)**

+1. Section one -> Slider will show specific products
+2. Section two -> Eight top rated products

+##

+- **All caegories/:idCategory (SSR)**
+  1. You can user click on specific category and it will show all products related to this category
+  2. You can user click on `sub-category` to show all products related with it either click on `brand` in `sub-category`

 ##